DrSquidX/SquidNet/README.md

 # Bots

 The Bots are the computers used to connect to the server and run commands from it.
 These can do many things, as there are many commands in the server that can be ran in the bots.
 One of the main commands that it can do is that it can conduct DDoS Attacks.
 There are 3 types of DDoS Attacks possible with the bot script, one being an HTTP Flood attack which floods a web server with seeming legitimate HTTP Requests, which would then take the web server down and make it unavailable.
 Theres a TCP Flood attack that floods TCP Servers with packets, as well as a UDP Flood Attack doing similar things like the TCP Flooder.
 There are also custom commands that can be ran in the bots, some including google password obtaining(only for windows bots), as well as the ability to edit files remotely and also run cmd commands on the bots from the Botnet or the admins.
 There are many commands that are able to be used on the Bots, but I will not explain them here.
 For the SSH Bots, you can run cmd commands, with administrator privalleges and also able to be injected with files with SFTP, however this can only happen via the main Botnet.
+The bots will reconnect if they are disconnected from the Botnet.

 Commands List: